joshabell/AyersScienceFair/ExperimentProjects.md

 Use the Scientific Method for Experimental Projects.

+## The Scientific Method

+The steps of the scientific method are to:
+ * Ask a Question
+ * Do Background Research
+ * Construct a Hypothesis
+ * Test Your Hypothesis by Doing an Experiment
+ * Analyze Your Data and Draw a Conclusion
+ * Communicate Your Results

+## Example

 Here is a sample of an experimental project:

 > Alexander is really curious about how batteries work.
-After doing some initial research, he decides to do an Experimentation science fair project - one that requires an experiment and one that expects him to follow all six steps of the Scientific Method.
+After doing some initial research, he decides to do an experimentation science fair project - one that requires an experiment and one that expects him to follow all six steps of the Scientific Method.

 > A. Alexander asks the question, *"Can I create my own battery?"*